Construction of Queensland railways: 1st era mine lines

 The other line that was never connected to the network never even made it to the mining field it was built to serve.
-The Cooktown line was opened about half way to the Palmer goldfield when construction was abandoned, and remained open until 1961 to serve a small population in a remote area, having only a weekly railmotor for the last 34 years it operated.
+The Cooktown line was opened about halfway to the Palmer goldfield when construction was abandoned, and remained open until 1961 to serve a small population in a remote area, having only a weekly railmotor for the last 34 years it operated.

 The Cairns line was commenced to serve the Herberton tin field, though by the time it reached the Tableland that field was also in decline.
 However, the line went on to be a vital connection for the Chillagoe and Etheridge mining fields, which were developed privately as by that time the government had become averse to risking construction of a line primarily for mining purposes.

 Ironically, with the benefit of hindsight the line to Cloncurry could have been built years earlier with no risk to the government.
 The Croydon line was intended for Cloncurry until it was diverted in 1890, and Cloncurry waited 20 years for a railway.
 Today the Mount Isa line continues to serve this major mining centre.

-Another line that suffered from the lack of geological knowledge of the era was the branch to Mount Morgan, built including Queensland’s only rack railway in order to minimise cost as insurance in case the Mount Morgan mine had a short life.
+Another line that suffered from the lack of geological knowledge of the era was the branch to Mount Morgan, built including Queensland's only rack railway in order to minimise cost as insurance in case the Mount Morgan mine had a short life.
 The mine in fact turned out to be one of the richest in Australia, and lasted nearly a century.
 The rack section may have saved on construction cost, but added significantly to ongoing operating costs, and was bypassed in 1952.

 The last line in this section, from Bowen to Collinsville foreshadowed the post 1950 expansion of mineral lines, being one of the first lines serving the Bowen Basin coalfields.